peacepenguin/isstp/README.md

 # isstp
 sstp-client GUI for Apple macOS / OSX

-forked from axot.com version. original author seems to have abondoned the project and the original hosting website.
+forked from axot.org version hosted by original author.
+Original author seems to have abondoned the project and the original hosting website.